 Hurco Companies is a rather small company.
 It has a market capitalisation of US$260m, which means it is probably under the radar of most investors.
 Very small companies often have a low beta value because their share prices are not well correlated with market volatility.
 This could be because the price is reacting to company specific events.
 Alternatively, the shares may not be actively traded.

 Since Hurco Companies is not heavily influenced by market moves, its share price is probably far more dependend on company specific developments.
 It could pay to take a closer look at metrics such as revenue growth, earnings growth, and debt.
 This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as Hurco Companies’s financial health and performance track record.
 I highly recommend you dive deeper by considering the following:

 - Valuation: What is HURC worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether HURC is currently mispriced by the market.

 - Past Track Record: Has HURC been consistently performing well irrespective of the ups and downs in the market?
 Go into more detail in the past performance analysis and take a look at the free visual representations of HURC's historicals for more clarity.

 - Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.